Agile Kanban Overview

 The four core principles of Kanban

-- Agree to pursue incremental, evolutionary change - Kanban would encourage you to make small incremental changes rather than making complete changes that might lead to resistance within the team and organization.
+- Agree to pursue incremental, evolutionary change - Kanban would encourage you to make small changes rather than complete changes that might lead to resistance within the team and organization.

-- Initially, respect current roles, responsibilities, and job-titles - Kanban does not force any organizational changes by itself.
-So, it is not necessary to make changes to your existing roles and functions which may be performing well.
-The team would collaboratively identify and implement any changes that are required.
-These three principles would help the organizations overcome the typical emotional resistance and the fear of change that usually would accompany any change initiations in an organization.
+- Initially, respect current roles, responsibilities, and job titles - Kanban itself does not force any organizational changes.
+It is not necessary to alter existing roles and functions that are performing effectively.
+The team will collaboratively identify and implement any required changes.

 Kanban Boards -